-First of all how the officer treats and charges you with the possession of marijuana less than an ounce charge is entirely up to the officer.
-You MUST keep in mind that possession of marijuana was not legalized with the new law, it was marginally decriminalized under the City of Atlanta ordinance.
+First of all how the officer treats and charges you with the possession when it involves less than an ounce is entirely up to the officer himself.
+You MUST keep in mind that regardless of how its termed Weed, blunt or marijuana the drug still has not been legalized with the new law, it was ONLY marginally decriminalized under the City of Atlanta ordinance.
 Marijuana is still illegal in the State of Georgia.
-The Georgia Code (O.C.G.A. § 16-13-2) still makes possession illegal and subject to the larger fine and jail time.
-In order for the new ordinance provision to apply, you must be charged under the city ordinance itself on your citation.
-If your citation has Possession of Marijuana less than an ounce 16-13-2 then you are being charged under the state statute and the city ordinance doesn't apply in your situation.
+The Georgia Code covering possession of less than an ounce (O.C.G.A. § 16-13-2) still makes possession illegal and subject to the larger fine and jail time.
+In order for the new Atlanta ordinance provision to apply, you must be charged under the city ordinance itself on your citation.
+If your citation has Possession less than an ounce (16-13-2) then you are being charged under the state statute and the city ordinance doesn't apply in your situation.
 This means that you are facing the harsher penalties!

-What does all of this mean for your Atlanta Marijuana less than an ounce charge?
+What does all of this mean for your possession charges in the City of Atlanta?
 Again, it depends on how the officer treated your ticket/citation.
-The Atlanta Police Officers are not required to follow the city ordinance only, they CAN write, and nothing prevents them from writing, your citation under state statute for City of Atlanta Possession of Marijuana less than an ounce (under O.C.G.A.
+The Atlanta Police Officers are not required to follow the city ordinance only, they CAN write, and nothing prevents them from writing, your citation under state statute for Possession of less than an ounce (under O.C.G.A.
 16-13-2).

-Just because you have been charged with Atlanta Marijuana Less than an Ounce does not mean that you have to accept guilt, it means you need to hire a experienced Atlanta Marijuana Less than an Ounce attorney to mount a proper defense for your Atlanta Marijuana Less than an Ounce charges.
+Just because you have been charged with Possession of Marijuana in the City of Atlanta does not mean that you have to accept guilt, it means you need to hire a experienced attorney to mount a proper defense for your charges.

 Our offices have a 24 hour response line (404-445-8494) and someone is available to answer your call and help.
 Call us now for a free case evaluation.